RobertoPotato/100_Days_Of_Python/README.md

 - Two players can battle it out in Pong and see who gets the most score

 ## Day 23 - Turtle Crossing
+- This was challenging.
+Just thinking about it.
+I realize my solution was a bit different from the final one in the course.
+It works though

+- I Opted to reset the cars back to a predefined starting position once they reached the end of the screen, and generate a given number of cars for the game.

+- The cars are also generated on specific "tracks" so that the player can have a pause if the game gets challenging
+- Further improvements can include a screen where a player chooses their preferred difficulty and this triggers generation of more or fewer cars depending on the selection

+- I furthered my skills in OOP, especially where class inheritance is concerned.